nibro7778/counsel-cat/README.md

 # 🐱 Counsel Cat - ASP.NET Core Web API

 This project is a sample .NET 8 Web API application containerized with Docker, deployed using Kubernetes via Helm, and provisioned with infrastructure on AWS using Terraform.
-It supports ECR image storage and remote state management via S3.

 ---